Using the Device Preset Manager

 Loading a Preset

-- Open the preset drawer by clicking the panel icon in the toolbar.
+- Open the preset drawer by clicking the menu icon in the top-left of the toolbar.

 - Click a preset name in the list to load it.